 - A saddle mount holder mounts on top of a headstone, across the length of the stone with brackets that clip on to the stone.
 Flowers and floral arrangements can then be placed atop the saddle.
-Headsone Accessories offers this type of a flower holder.
+Headstone Accessories offers this type of flower holder.

-- Stake mounted pot holders are a metal bracket that mounts at the base of a headstone and is made to hold flower and plant pots.
+- Stake mounted pot holders are a metal bracket that mounts at the base of a headstone and are made to hold flower and plant pots.

 Where to Buy Cemetery Flower Holders

 Local monument dealers will have a number of options for flower and plant holders.
 The local dealers may also be aware of the regulations of each neighboring cemetery, so they will probably be able to help you find the right flower holder for your needs.
 There are also a number of online resources where you may find just the right headstone flower holders:

 Everlife Memorials carries a wide assortment of cemetery flower vases made from durable materials such as granite, marble, bronze, aluminum, and in-ground.
 Depending on the type of vase, they can range in price from about $100 for a basic vase to $600 for specialty vases.

 Thompson Monuments carries memorial vases in granite, marble, bronze, and metal.
 They have custom and niche vases as well.
 The prices start at around $100 and can go up to $600 for the larger granite vases.